-You can perform this task from the command line with the /usr/websm/bin/sminstkey command.Distribute the Public Key Ring File (SM.pubkr) to All Servers and Clients.
+You can perform this task from the command line with the /usr/websm/bin/sminstkey command.

 5. Distribute the Public Key Ring File (SM.pubkr) to All Servers and Clients.

 A copy of the CA public key ring file from the directory you specified in Step 1 must be placed on your Web-based System Manager servers and clients in the directory you chose during installation, similar to the following: